hooh-hooah/AI_Tips/mods/How to make Studio Mods.md

 Make your own mod.xml.
 Here is [example](https://github.com/hooh-hooah/ModdingTool/blob/master/Assets/%40MAPS/ExampleStudioItems/modbuilder/mod.xml)

 You can easily generate items and assets list with Element Generator and put them in like an example above.
+The result will be generated in generated.txt

 ![image-20200101045735600](./images/image-20200101045735600.png)